Helen Leach, Dip. Couns. MBACP (Accred)

 I was trained as an integrative therapist, which has enabled me to explore several different approaches to therapy.
 During my time in practice, I have become aware that no single approach works for everyone.
 I, therefore, work alongside my clients in finding the best approach for them.

-We all experience different kinds of traumas, and what may be traumatic to one person, may not to another.
+We all experience different kinds of challenges in life, and what may be difficult for one person, may not be to another.
 We must all learn not to judge our experiences by those of others.
-If you are struggling to manage difficult memories and thoughts, this is when therapy can help.
+If you are struggling to manage emotions and thoughts, this is when therapy can help.

 Training, qualifications & experience

 - Diploma in Integrative Counselling